hwpplayer1/hwpplayer1/blog/what_is_what.md

 # Conclusion

-Free Sofware starts endless possibilities.
+Free Sofware fosters endless possibilities.
 For Hardware, Science, Art, Culture, and tools in other words Software.
 I don't want to waste my time for nonfree software.
 But I don't want to start a war.
 I want to focus on hacking my own software and business.
 All my efforts are related with this.

 So let's get started !